 Critical and essential facilities are necessary for a community's response to and recovery from natural hazard events.
-A comprehensive inventory of critical facilities in Sussex County was developed from various sources including the Sussex County Office of Emergency Management, Sussex County Division of Planning and individual municipalities and used for the risk assessment in Section 5.
+A comprehensive inventory of critical facilities in Sussex County was developed from various sources including the Sussex County DEM, Sussex County Division of Planning and individual municipalities, and used for the risk assessment in Section 5.

-The inventory developed for the HMP update is considered sensitive information.
+The inventory developed for the 2016 HMP update is considered sensitive information.
 It is protected by the Protected Critical Infrastructure Information (PCII) program and under New Jersey Executive Order 21.
 Therefore individual facility names and addresses are not provided in this HMP.
 A summary of the facility types used for the risk assessment are presented further in this section.

 Critical facilities are those facilities considered critical to the health and welfare of the population and that are especially important following a hazard.
-As defined for this HMP, critical facilities include essential facilities, transportation systems, lifeline utility systems, high-potential loss facilities and hazardous material facilities.
+As defined in this HMP, critical facilities include essential facilities, transportation systems, lifeline utility systems, high-potential loss facilities and hazardous material facilities.

 Essential facilities are a subset of critical facilities that include those facilities that are important to ensure a full recovery following the occurrence of a hazard event.
-For the County risk assessment, this category was defined to include police, fire, EMS, EOCs, schools, shelters, senior facilities and medical facilities.
+For the county risk assessment, this category was defined to include police, fire, emergency medical services (EMS), emergency operations centers (EOCs), schools, shelters, senior facilities and medical facilities.

-Emergency Facilities are for the purposes of this Plan, emergency facilities include police, fire, emergency medical services (EMS) and emergency
+Emergency Facilities are for the purposes of this plan, emergency facilities include police, fire, EMS and EOCs.